◎ The 13th NPC deliberated a plan to reform State Council institutions on March 13.

 5. The International Development Cooperation Agency is geared towards complementing the Belt and Road Initiative and the CCP’s economic expansion strategies.

 6. We believe that the sweeping institutional reforms are interlinked with the scrapping of presidential term limits.
-Without the prospect of Xi ruling “indefinitely,” Chinese officials may feel that he is going to be lame duck leader and end up implementing Xi’s institutional reforms half-heartedly and incompletely.
+Without the prospect of Xi ruling “indefinitely,” Chinese officials may feel that he is going to be a lame duck leader and end up implementing Xi’s institutional reforms half-heartedly and incompletely.

 Whether or not Xi will be successful in his reforms will hinge on the outcome of the Xi Jinping-Jiang Zemin factional struggle.
 It is unclear how many Chinese officials will either switch allegiances or pivot to Xi.